lucaslopes-ti/lucaslopes-ti/README.md

 # 👋 Hi there, I'm Lucas da Silva Lopes!

-🎓 I'm a Computer Engineering student at UNIVESP, with a technical degree in Informatics and a strong background as a high school Math teacher.
-I'm also a certified Brazilian Sign Language (Libras) interpreter and currently work in educational technology, combining accessibility, programming, and innovation.
+🎓 I'm a Computer Engineering student at UNIVESP, with a postgraduate degree in Data Science and Big Data from PUC Minas, and a bachelor's degree in Mathematics.
+I also hold a technical degree in Informatics and have a strong background as a high school Math and Biology teacher.
+I'm a certified Brazilian Sign Language (Libras) interpreter and currently work in educational technology, combining accessibility, programming, and innovation.

 🚀 I have experience in:
 - 2D/3D game development (Godot, Unity)